 CHECK IN PROCESS

-- During setup hours (see below): Show your Maker Entry Pass or ticket at Gate 8 for scanning.
+- During setup hours: Show your Maker Entry Pass for scanning.
 If you arrive during Show Hours, please present your Maker Entry Pass or ticket at the main gates.

-- Go directly to your Check In Station where you will meet your Area Manager.
+- Go directly to your Check In Station located inside the hall.

-- Your Area Manager will officially check you in, give you your Welcome Packet, and direct you to your exact location.
+- You will be checked in, given your Welcome Packet, and directed to your exact location.

 During the Event

 Area Managers: Each area of Maker Faire will have a designated Area Manager and Check In Station where you will check in on your arrival day.
 Your Area Manager will be available to answer any questions and assist you with your setup.
-Your Check In Station will have their contact information in case a need arises.
+Check In will move to Ballroom E354 during show hours.